Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 Internally the VM uses two operations, *disownVM* and *ownVM*, to manage switching between threads.
 In the non-threaded VM these are noops.
 In the threaded VM disownVM releases the VM to allow other threads to execute it, and ownVM blocks until the calling thread becomes the one thread that is now running Smalltalk.
-Within the SqueakFFIPrims plugin, after marshalling arguments and immediately before calling the specified function, disoanVM is invoked.
+Within the SqueakFFIPrims plugin, after marshalling arguments and immediately before calling the specified function, disownVM is invoked.
 Immediately after the call of the external function and the receipt of its return value ownVM is is invoked, which blocks if some other thread is executing Smalltalk, and continues to block until the Smalltalk process running on the blocked thread is chosen by the Smalltalk scheduler.

-There is a heartbeat thread in both VMs running at 500Hz (controllable via a vmParameter) that periodically interrupts Smalltalk execution to poll for events.
+There is a heartbeat thread in both VMs running at a default 500Hz (controllable via a vmParameter) that periodically interrupts Smalltalk execution to poll for events.
 In the threaded VM the heartbeat also checks if the VM is unowned, and if so wakes up a thread to run Smalltalk.
 For short-running FFI calls the disowning thread will own the VM immediately because the heartbeat thread will not have performed its check.
 Only if the FFI callout takes considerable time, on average half of the heartbeat period, or by default 1 millisecond, [^9]